-As of October 28, 2012, we had approximately 3,600 employees worldwide.
-Approximately 1,300 were dedicated to research and development, 1,500 to manufacturing, 500 to sales and marketing and 300 to general and administrative functions.
-By geography, approximately 57% of our employees are located in Asia, 36% in North America and 7% in Europe.
+As of November 3, 2013, we had approximately 4,800 employees worldwide.
+Approximately 1,400 were dedicated to research and development, 2,600 to manufacturing, 500 to sales and marketing and 300 to general and administrative functions.
+By geography, approximately 42% of our employees are located in Asia, 52% in North America, and 6% in Europe.
 The substantial majority of our employees are not party to a collective bargaining agreement.
-However, approximately 350 of our 1,000 employees in Singapore, none of whom are in management or supervisory positions, are subject to a collective bargaining agreement with United Workers of Electronic and Electrical Industries that expires on June 30, 2013.
-In addition, all of our employees in Italy and some employees in Japan are subject to a collective bargaining agreement.
+However in Asia, approximately 300 of our 900 employees in Singapore, none of whom are in management or supervisory positions, are subject to a collective bargaining agreement with United Workers of Electronic and Electrical Industries, which expires on June 30, 2016, and some of our employees in Japan are subject to a collective bargaining agreement.
+In Europe, all of our employees in Italy are subject to a collective bargaining agreement.
 In Italy we are also subject to national collective agreements between unions and employer associations.
 Such Italian national collective agreements are compulsory for both the employees and the employer.
 In addition, in Germany we are subject to collective agreements with the works councils at our sites, which apply to German employees other than managing directors and managers with similar authority.
+In Mexico, approximately 500 of our 700 employees are subject to a collective bargaining agreement, none of whom are in management or supervisory positions.
 We believe we have a good working relationship with our employees and we have never experienced an interruption of business as a result of labor disputes.